vitotai/BrewPiLess/doc/PressureMonitor.md

 PSI=(A0_Reading - 155) * (40-0)/(775-155)
 => PSI=(A0_Reading - 155) * 0.06452

-In practice, there are errors and the readings sometimes are not exact the same as expected.
+In practice, there are errors, and the readings sometimes are not exact the same as expected.
 (In fact, it's close.)
 A simple way to get the formula is using "calibration" function by
 1. Step 1: make sure there is "NO pressure".
 And click the button to get "b".
 2. Step 2: put the transducer under a pressure closer maximum the better.
 Input the pressure and click "Step 2" button.